pbialas7-Lectures/Graphics3DCode/README.md

 ## Building

+This project uses CMake to set up and build the project.
+As a part of the setup process, CMake will download a number of dependencies.
+This can take some time, so be patient.
+The way to build the project is described below.

 ### "Plain vanilla" (Linux/Unix via command line)

-The project is managed by CMake and can be build via the commandline.
+The project is managed by CMake and can be built via the commandline.
 This should work for Linux/Unix.
 I have not tested the command line build on Windows.

-Use CMake to compile.
 First change to the cloned repository and then run:

 ```shell
 mkdir build